Don’t buy a new one – just fix it up!

 Remove the track-pad and keyboard assemblies

 The plastic around the trackpad was not held together with screws, just plastic clips around the edge.
-Careful application of the spudger around the join between the upper and lower parts all the way around the left, bottom, and right edges a little at a time was needed.
-The application of a little pressure and a bit of a wiggle allowed me to slide it along till the assembly came away.
+I needed to carefully apply the spudger around the join between the upper and lower parts, all the way around the left, bottom, and right edges, a little at a time.
+A little pressure and a bit of a wiggle allowed me to slide it along until the assembly came away.

-Exactly the same deal with the keyboard assembly.
-There were a couple of screws holding the keyboard down to the mainboard.
+It was exactly the same with the keyboard assembly.
+A couple of screws held the keyboard down to the mainboard.
 Another ribbon cable was removed, and the keyboard was removed to reveal the whole mainboard.

 Removal of the remaining screws will free the mainboard from the clutches of the case.